AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/offline-custom-channel-setup.md

 [!DNL Marketo Measure] offline channel logic is determined by the Campaign object, specifically the [!DNL Salesforce] Campaign Type.
 Each offline effort must have a [!DNL Salesforce] Campaign Type, such as dinner or tradeshow, because [!DNL Marketo Measure] relies on this field to understand which Channel and SubChannel to map to.

 The SFDC campaign types will appear in the Offline Channel's tab, listed under [!DNL Salesforce] Campaign Type.
-Please note that [!DNL Marketo Measure] is only able to import SFDC Campaign Types for campaigns that have Buyer touchpoints associated to them.
+Note that [!DNL Marketo Measure] is only able to import SFDC Campaign Types for campaigns that have Buyer touchpoints associated to them.

 ![](assets/2-2.png)